tamirmayb/NodeJS-REST-API-SQLite/README.md

    - http://localhost:3070/category/ - Should fetch the whole category tree without filtering
    - http://localhost:3070/category/3 - Should fetch the tree from category 3 and on (category 3 is root).
 5. The project also contains a few tests which you can run by `npm test`
+6. The project uses sqlite file based database which can be accessed from the file sqlite.db located on the root of the project.

 ## Author